 claim to know precisely what the right answer is in this area, I do not regard this kind of situation as one that can be in any way acceptable to any of us as citizens.

 What we need is a policy response that is based on the data and evidence of

 the prevalence of this kind of content and of the potential harm it causes.

 This will require a combined solution involving Government, industry, consumers and, where necessary, the regulator.

-In this programme, the presenters, Rick, Donna and Bob, asked listeners to contact them with their stories of what had “…gone wrong during sex”.
+this programme, the presenters, Rick, Donna and Bob, asked listeners to contact them with their stories of what had “…gone wrong during sex”.
 Over the course of the programme listeners texted and phoned in with their stories.
-These in turn
+These in turn were read out

 Having a ‘bit of fun’…christening all the rooms

 My skirt got stuck…my boyfriend’s parents [could see] my bum…